gregrickaby/gregrickaby.dev/src/posts/2019-03-11-dependency-hell.md

 > You see, my dev time on the weekends is precious (👋hi, father of 3 here) so I was really pissed when I couldn't write my blog post.

 WordPress has put food on my table since 2011.
-I'm not used to breaking changes with minor releases, and this sort of "dependency hell" makes the transition away WordPress harder.
+I'm not used to breaking changes with minor releases, and this "[dependency hell](https://en.wikipedia.org/wiki/Dependency_hell)" makes the transition away WordPress harder.

 It's true, I could have just rolled back to 2.1.20 and then wrote the blog post, but I spent that 30-minutes trying to figure out what broke.
 Finally, I went to Github to create a ticket only to find [I wasn't the only one](https://github.com/gatsbyjs/gatsby/issues/12446).